I know only two words of American slang,

 What do you think “far out” might mean to someone trying to learn English?
 Would they relate it to distance?
 Could they ever understand that it meant “rad”?
 Oh, sorry.
 We meant a radical idea.

-Every generation in this country, if not most countries, has used words or phrases that were understood by a local or specific group of people and not by others.
+Every generation in this country, if not most countries, has used words or phrases that were understood by a local or specific group of people, but not by others.
 So this is not an unusual phenomenon.
-However, as the world has gotten “smaller,” and effective communication is more important than ever, the use of a restrictive vocabulary isolates that group of people.
-Who knows, that may be their goal.
+However, as the world has gotten “smaller,” and effective communication is more important than ever, the use of a restricted vocabulary isolates that group of people.
+Maybe that’s their goal.

 Another common phrase is “nice and something” (e.g., It’s nice and warm outside).
 Here “nice and” means sufficiently, and is used as an intensive.
 Saying that it’s “nice and warm” outside might mean that it’s nice outside and it’s warm outside, which likely was not the intended meaning (comfortably or very warm outside).
 So, be careful of this colloquialism.

 This is a term that’s become an almost everyday word for many people (e.g., The freaking (or freakin’) team lost the game).
 Used this way, the word is just another expletive.
 The term can be traced back to the original of freak used as a verb, meaning become or make frightened, nervous or wildly excited.
 Example: